★★★★★

 Stress is another common cause.
 Stressed people may clench their muscles throughout the day, leading to muscle knots.

-The truth is, scientists are not completely sure how these knots form.
+The truth is that scientists are not completely sure how these knots form.
 Experts believe they are a result of a combination of contributing factors listed above.

 Most people have experienced muscle knots and know how painful they can be.
 These muscle knots often take a long time to go away.
 There is a reason for that.